 Founded in 1994 by The Joint Commission, JCI has touched more than 90 countries.
 Today, the organization helps patients in five continents and fields a well-trained team of international accreditation surveyors and consultants.
 JCI enjoys a 20 percent annual growth in the number of accredited organizations, just one metric of how we help health care leaders to improve quality, safety, and efficiency as a shared goal.

-The mission of JCI is to continuously improve the safety and quality of care in the international community through the provision of education and advisory services and international accreditation and certification.
+The mission of JCI is to improve the safety and quality of care in the international community through the provision of education, publications, consultation, and evaluation services.

 What is the value of a nonprofit status?